 Canadian Premiere

 Kim Ilrhan’s documentary takes an unconventional form, as befits a work about two brave souls defying convention.
 The first section focuses on Alice, a trans woman who works as a lighting director on films (including, in a self-reflexive twist, this one).
 Alice is a dedicated craftswoman, and she pushes her tenacity further in pursuit of her real dream: to become a dancer.
-Eventually, the focus switches to Edhi, a counsellor who is preparing for gender affirmation surgery.
+Eventually, the focus switches to Edhi, a counsellor who is preparing for gender-affirming surgery.
 Facing down skepticism from others as well as internal trepidation, Edhi undergoes the procedure, and Kim documents her post-operation life in which she feels, as she puts it, “lighter”.

 Besides its gentleness and obvious affection for its two subjects, what gives Edhi Alice: Take its distinction is Kim’s attention to detail, both physical and psychological.
 From the specifics of post-op dilation to the pain of repression, she explores trans identity with curiosity and deep respect.
 Her subjects repay that respect, disclosing their thoughts and feelings with commendable honesty.